 9.)
 Arrive early, stay late.

 You won’t connect with everyone at the event, nor should you.
-You need to look for people that are in a similar career path to yours.
-Statistically the more people you talk to, the better chance you’ll find those right connections.
+You need to look for people that are on a similar career path to yours.
+Statistically, the more people you talk to, the better chance you’ll find those right connections.
 And the longer you’re at the event, the more people you’ll talk to.

 Networking is only one tool in your job search, but it’s an important one.
 Take advantage of networking opportunities and make connections that count.

 Accept the 30-Day Challenge and Land a New Job FAST!

 1. Step-by-step, A-to-Z job search blueprint to follow

 2. Daily action plan that makes job searching EASY

 3. Land the job you want FASTER, more efficiently and without confusion or stress!